Kanchan-Bharti19/Relational_DBMS/README.md

 2. Type **make**, it will compile the project.

 3. Type **./Relational_DBMS -u user -p** for running project.
 Password is `pass`

-## IN DEVELOPMENT:
-For displaying the table contents, you have to select option 5 from menu and the queries supported by it are, do care about syntax, since complete parser is not implemented.

-select * from table_name;

-select id,name from table_name;

-select id,name from table_name where id = 1;